 Anyone who has been challenged with a problem to solve and a looming deadline understands that sometimes, to really tap into your most creative self, you need a little stimulation.

-Just like sex, becoming stimulated takes focus, patience, maybe a sense of humor, and a desire to see it through until the end.
-If these conditions aren’t present, there’s little chance your mind will stay present either – and you’ll end up frustrated, a little perturbed, and generally in a bad mood. #nothowIpictureditgoingdown #TWSS
+Becoming stimulated takes focus, patience, maybe a sense of humor, and a desire to see it through until the end.
+If these conditions aren’t present, there’s little chance your mind will stay present either – and you’ll end up frustrated, a little perturbed, and generally in a bad mood.

 When we create the conditions to get into what Mihaly Csikszentmihalyi coined “The Flow”, we free our mind to let the really special, interesting new connections find each other in our brain, which naturally create the most interesting, special ideas to solve our most pressing issues.

 According to Mihaly, there are nine components that must be present in order to achieve a “flow” state.
 To help you remember them, I describe how they also apply to sex:

 I happen to believe that some people are just better at sex than others.
 What would they see as a challenge?
 Can you bend this way?
 Can you last that long?
 Will there be a meal afterwards?
 If you don’t understand the challenge, you might not ask the burning questions.
 And you know what else burns white hot?
 Desire.

 This is a serious one.
 When you merge action with awareness, that means there’s a consensual entering into said action.
 No matter what, both/all parties must be aware of what actions are happening around them, and what/who they are getting into.

 - Clarity of goals